The Foolproof Guide to Baking the Best Scalloped Potatoes

 Although we love melting potatoes and buttery mashed potatoes, we have to admit that it's hard to find a better crowd-pleaser than scalloped potatoes.
-They’re comfort food in its purest form: thin-sliced potatoes tucked between heaps of warm cream and fresh herbs with an ooey-gooey inside and golden-browned crust.
-If you want to really kick it up a notch, you can add a rich, salty cheese, like Gruyere or cheddar on top before baking.
+It's comfort food in its purest form: thin-sliced potatoes tucked between heaps of warm cream and fresh herbs with an ooey-gooey inside and golden-browned crust.
+If you want to really kick it up a notch, you can add a rich, salty cheese, like Gruyere or cheddar, on top before baking.

 Here are a few key rules to follow to make the best-ever scalloped potato recipe next time you have dinner guests over.